sap-linuxlab/terraform.modules_for_sap/docs/tf_modules/tf_mod_vmware_vm_host_provision.md

     - cloud-init documentation - Reference - Datasources - VMware (https://cloudinit.readthedocs.io/en/latest/reference/datasources/vmware.html)

+## VMware networking setup

+The following are required setup items for provisioning VMware Virtual Machines.

-## VMware vCenter and vSphere clusters with VMware NSX virtualized network overlays
+### VMware vCenter and vSphere clusters with VMware NSX virtualized network overlays

 For VMware vCenter and vSphere clusters with VMware NSX virtualized network overlays using Segments (e.g. 192.168.0.0/16) connected to Tier-0/Tier-1 Gateways (which are bound to the backbone network subnet, e.g. 10.0.0.0/8), the following are required: